Dine & Wine

 the painting of various berries, grapes, vegetables, ham, lobsters, and shrimps in the bowls and plates Jan Davidsz de Heem, Still Life with Ham, lobster and fruit summer meal art

-Jan Davidsz. de Heem, Still life with Ham, Lobster and Fruit, ca. 1652, Museum Boijmans Van Beuningen, Rotterdam, Netherlands.
+Jan Davidsz. de Heem, Still life with Ham, Lobster, and Fruit, ca. 1652, Museum Boijmans Van Beuningen, Rotterdam, Netherlands.

 Various berries, grapes, vegetables, hams, lobsters, and shrimps show the richness of nature.
 The exotic at that time, a lemon and a Chinese bowl reveal contact with distant lands.
 For Jan Davidsz. de Heem (1606–1684), a Dutch painter, these delights were the order of the day.
 However, they are transient in the extreme.
-Therefore, we should enjoy what nature could offer now and not wait for a suitable moment.
+Therefore, we should enjoy what nature can offer now and not wait for a suitable moment.

 The Perfect Meal for a Summer Feast

 The exquisite artwork can inspire us to appreciate summer days.
-At a summer party or feast you may need:
+At a summer party or feast, you may need:

 • A rowing boat